skillcycler/Riddles/README.md

 - Wizard: There are two of the same Outcast or Minion in play.
 - Enigma: There are many fake characters added to the deck.
 - Squire: I disguise as a Knight.
 I can't die unless I'm the last evil.
+- Baby Minion: I lie and disguise.
+I cannot appear unless you have other mods installed.

 ## Demons
 - Follower: Kills smartly.
 Night is 3 ticks long.